SladeLu/sladelu.github.io/_pages/includes/intro.md

 # About me

-I am currently a Ph.D. candidate at the Department of Computing of The Hong Kong Polytechnic University ([HK PolyU](https://www.polyu.edu.hk/)) since 2020.
+I am currently a postdoc since December 2024.
+I graduated from the Department of Computing of The Hong Kong Polytechnic University, ([HK PolyU](https://www.polyu.edu.hk/)) in 2024 with a Ph.D. degree.
-I graduated from the Department of Computer Science and Technology, Southern University of Science and Technology ([SUSTech](https://www.sustech.edu.cn/en/)) in 2019 with the B.Eng degree.
-My research interests include Edge Computing, Video Analytics, Privacy Protections and Large Language Models Inference.
+I graduated from the Department of Computer Science and Technology, Southern University of Science and Technology ([SUSTech](https://www.sustech.edu.cn/en/)) in 2019 with a B.Eng degree.
+My research interests include Edge Computing, Video Analytics, Privacy Protections, and Large Language Model inference.

 ***